How to make the most of your masked language model for protein engineering

 \paragraph{Discussion.} The approaches are ordered in Table~\ref{tab:pll-approximations} from most to least principled.
 The exact PLL and the double-mask approach have the same asymptotic cost but differ in that the exact PLL conditions each position on the child's actual token at $k$, while the double-mask marginalizes over $k$ via the mask token.
 In practice, the wild-type marginal offers an appealing balance: it is the cheapest approach that still masks position $i$ (yielding meaningful conditional probabilities), while the error from conditioning on the template token at $k$ is empirically small in practice \citep{meier2021language}.

-\subsubsection{Multi-objective optimization guidance}
+\subsection{Multi-objective optimization guidance}

 For multi-objective optimization, we begin by converting the pseudo-log-likelihood scores to pseudo-perplexity scores.
 (Each sequence's pseudo-log-likelihood was already perturbed with independent Gumbel noise $g \sim \text{Gumbel}(0,1)$ prior to computing the pseudo-perplexity.)
-We multiply other objectives by $-1$ as needed to make the criteria also minimization.
-Then, for each objective, we standardize scores to $z$-scores using the mean and standard deviation computed across all candidate neighbors of the current template sequence.
-To produce a single ranking, we aggregate the $z$-scored objectives using a smooth Tchebycheff scalarization \citep{lin2024smooth}, computing $\log \sum_i c_i \exp(\tilde{f}_i)$ for each sequence, where $\tilde{f}_i$ are the $z$-scored objectives and $c_i > 0$ are per-objective weights, with larger $c_i$ placing greater emphasis on objective $i$.
+Then, for each objective, we standardize scores to $z$-scores using the mean and standard deviation computed across all candidate neighbors of all template sequences at the current number of edits.
+To produce a single ranking, we aggregate the $z$-scored objectives using a smooth Tchebycheff scalarization \citep{lin2024smooth}, computing $\log \sum_i \exp(c_i \tilde{f}_i)$ for each sequence, where $\tilde{f}_i$ are the $z$-scored objectives and $c_i$ are per-objective weights, with larger-magnitude $c_i$ placing greater emphasis on objective $i$; we use $c_i < 0$ for criteria which we seek to minimize.
+When computing the $z$-scores, we added $\epsilon = 0.01$ to the denominator for numerical stability.
 Sequences are then ranked by this score, with lower values preferred.